-When you register your vehicle you will need to complete a Transfer/Tax form (APV9T) which is available at any Autoplan broker.
+When you register your vehicle you will need to download a Transfer/Tax form (APV9T) and complete it using Acrobat Reader or pick up a copy at any Autoplan broker.
 Provincial sales tax (PST) is payable at the time of registration, unless an exemption applies.
 If you are a new resident to B.C. and you bring a vehicle into the province solely for non-business use, the vehicle is exempt from PST provided that:

 the vehicle arrives in B.C. within one year of you becoming a resident of the province, and